-For detailed guidance about different sewing processes for knits, here are links from Sewaholic to tips for sewing knit fabrics.
+For detailed guidance about different sewing processes for knits, here is a long list of links from Sewaholic to tips for sewing knit fabrics.

 Here’s an intro from Ann Steeves of Gorgeous Fabrics.

-Some on-line video classes (not free) specifically on learning to sew knit fabrics using a conventional sewing machine are :
+Some on-line video classes specifically on learning to sew knit fabrics using a conventional sewing machine :

 pdf patterns and sew-alongs for fleece hoodie, tees with round and V necks, yoga shorts and pants, skirt, surplice empire-waist dress.